The real figure is likely to be a LOT higher as many sufferers do not seek medical help and the worry and unease simply become a part of life.

 There is a lot of research evidence that links Omega-3 with improvements in anxiety symptoms.

-Indeed, a 2014 systemic review of 19 research trials and 2240 subjects from around the world shows that Omega-3 polyunsaturated fatty acids reduce anxiety.
+Indeed, a 2014systemic review of 19 research trials and 2240 subjects from around the world shows that Omega-3 polyunsaturated fatty acids reduce anxiety.

 Furthermore, the effect of Omega-3 was stronger in subjects with a clinical conditions than those with milder symptoms.